-Extra Duty Trucks.
+Oversized Load Trucks.
 These heavy trucks are primarily used to carry large machinery or equipment.
 They are typically extra long, move very slowly, and require special permits to operate.

-Due to the weight and size of the cargo being transported, an accident with a flatbed can have more severe consequences than with an 18 wheeler.
+Due to the weight and size of the cargo being transported, an accident with a flatbed can have more severe consequences than with an 18-wheeler.

 Tanker Trucks.
 These types of commercial trucks are part truck and part liquid carrying trailer.
 As they typically carry flammable liquids or corrosive material, they are necessarily subject to special regulations.

 Dump Trucks.
 We’ve all seen these on the freeway.
-These trucks are of course used to carry used construction materials.
+These trucks are, of course, used to carry used construction materials.
 They can also be the familiar trash truck that makes the rounds around the neighborhood.
 The danger of a trash truck is that it often must back up.
 It is common for a dump truck driver to not see a vehicle behind it and back into it, causing property damage and injuries.